Glory to Hong Kong: Lyrics

 "Glory to Hong Kong" comprises four stanzas of lyrics in Cantonese.
 The author states that he prioritised the meaning of the lyrics over the rhyming of lines, and explains the meaning of each stanza as follows:

 The first stanza solemnly describes the suppression and deprivation of fundamental human rights, such as democracy, liberty and justice.

-The second stanza describes the anti-ELAB movement, where the people stand up to injustice even though blood is shed.
+The second stanza describes the anti-Extradition Law Amendment Bill movement, where the people stand up to injustice even though blood is shed.
 The solemness follows that in the first stanza.

 The third stanza describes the perseverance of Hong Kong people in darkness and despair.
 It is performed with slightly less solemn character.

 The final stanza, with the most recognisable motto "Liberate Hong Kong; revolution of our times" incorporated in the lyrics, envisages that the city will regain its glory and honour.
 It expresses hope for the future, ending the song with excitement.

 Other languages

 Various versions of English lyrics have appeared online.
 Shek Ga-mak, a Hong Kong expatriate in Germany, released German lyrics for the song on 11 September 2019.
 Japanese lyrics for the song were also released by an anonymous Japanese person on 18 September 2019.
 Members of Action Free Hong Kong Montreal performed a French version written by netizen assuming pseudonym "Montreal Guy", which was uploaded to YouTube on 26 September 2019.
 Pícnic per la República released and sung a Catalan version on 24 October 2019 in front of the Chinese Consulate of Barcelona.
 A Taiwanese version was premiered by the indie band The Chairman during a solidarity concert in Taipei on 17 November 2019.
 Stefano Lodola released an Italian version in 2019 on YouTube.